 Mid-Autumn Festival Mooncakes 中秋月饼, commonly just called ‘Mooncakes’月饼 are traditionally eaten during the Mid-Autumn Festival.
 Shared with friends and family while celebrating the abundance of harvest, the Mid-Autumn Festival is one of the four most important Chinese festivals and falls on the 15th day of the 8th lunar month in the lunar calendar.
 These round-shaped cakes symbolise unity and harmony, although modern day mooncakes come in a variety of shapes.
 The 2 most common types of mooncakes are a Teochew style mooncake with flaky crust, and a Cantonese style doughier style that is probably more commonly seen outside of Asia.
-The lattMooncakeser is what I’m making here.
+The latter is what I’m making here.

 Stories abound regarding the origin of the mooncake.
 The account I grew up with tells of notes hidden in the sweet cakes that Han Chinese rebels, led by General Zhu Yuan Zhang 朱元璋, used to coordinate against the Mongols.
 The rebellion ended the Yuan Dynasty in 1368.